 By utilizing her unique technology based perspective, as well as, her ability to understand complex problems, complex people, and complex organizations, Lis has helped to create these meaningful products for all types of clients, ranging from corporations to startups.
-Her most recent example of fulfilling this mission is a partnership with one of the largest sports companies in the world.
+Her most recent example of fulfilling this mission is a partnership with Major League Baseball Advanced Media.
 This partnership’s aim was to streamline marketing efforts by redefining processes and software that would decrease operational costs, increase team productivity, and deliver more engaging products to the end user.